marios-code-path/reactive-authentication/http-basic/README.md

 # Reactive Spring Security Authentication

-Getting into concepts behind Spring Security Reactive's Authentication components.
-We will discover the direction needed to make exposing your custom user domain simple, and understandable.
-Spring comes pre-packed with a good coverage of use-cases (specifically in the username/password flows), as we can solve some additional authentication issues by re-using these components.

-Spring Authentication requires detailed knowledge of the underlaying authentication protocol at work.
-We may need to authenticate using a login form (HTTP BASIC) or a token exchange (oAuth2).
-Lets take a look at a username/password flow, so we can explore the inner-workings in detail for the oAuth2 flow later.
+This demonstration examines Spring Security WebFlux's Authentication mechanisms.
+We will look at Authentication request escalation, as well as user-domain customizations.

 ## Authentication flow-control

 How do we determine when a request must provide an authenticated context?
-Spring does this with help from an [AuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/5.0.0.M3/api/org/springframework/security/web/server/AuthenticationEntryPoint.html) that converts eligible requests into a possible authentication response by means of headers, status code, form login, etc..
+Spring does this with help from an [AuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/5.0.0.M3/api/org/springframework/security/web/server/AuthenticationEntryPoint.html) that identifies un-authenticated requests and returns with a response to the user to perform some authentication action.

 Configure [ServerHttpSecurity](http://foo-bar) to use HTTP-BASIC by calling it's `httpBasic()` method.
-This will auto-configure handlers, and expose [HttpBasicSpec](http://foo-bar)'s lower level components such as the [ReactiveAuthenticationManager](http://foo-bar).
+This will enable HTTP-Basic within WebFlux while exposing [HttpBasicSpec](http://foo-bar)'s lower level components such as the [ReactiveAuthenticationManager](http://foo-bar) for customization.
 For now, we are interested in overriding the default [HttpBasicServerAuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/server/authentication/HttpBasicServerAuthenticationEntryPoint.html) it provides.
-This entry-point responds to un-authenticated requests with `WWW-Authenticate` headers and status 401, triggering the HTTP-Basic login interaction.
+This entry-point escalates authentication by sending `WWW-Authenticate` headers with status 401, triggering the HTTP-Basic login interaction.

-We can customize this behaviour via the [ExceptionHandlingSpec](http://foo-bar).
-To demonstrate, we can override the provided [HttpBasicServerAuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/server/authentication/HttpBasicServerAuthenticationEntryPoint.html) with an [RedirectServerAuthenticationEntryPoint](http://foo-bar) that redirects users to the "/custom-login" view.
+We can customize the HTTP-BASIC flow by configuring exception handling on the [ServerHttpSecurity](http://foo-bar).
+Override the provided [HttpBasicServerAuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/server/authentication/HttpBasicServerAuthenticationEntryPoint.html) with an [RedirectServerAuthenticationEntryPoint](http://foo-bar) that redirects users to the "/custom-login" view.

 NOTE: I do not condon the muddling of authentication flows; this is just an example: